For SellersIndustry Guide

 Current EBITDA Multiples in Commercial Cleaning and Facility Services

-Valuation in the commercial cleaning and facility services sector is highly dependent on several factors, including the size of the business, its service mix, contract quality, geographic reach, and profitability.
-While general cleaning services might command lower multiples, specialized and compliance-critical services often achieve premium valuations due to higher barriers to entry and stronger customer stickiness.
-Below is a general overview of EBITDA multiple ranges by sub-segment, though it's crucial to note that these are indicative and can fluctuate based on market conditions and specific business attributes.
+Valuation in the commercial cleaning and facility services sector is driven by business size, service mix, contract quality, geographic density, and profitability.
+While general cleaning services typically command lower multiples, specialized and compliance-critical services often achieve premium valuations due to higher barriers to entry and stronger customer retention.
+The lower middle market generally sees EBITDA multiples ranging from 3x to 7x, with services typically falling within the 4x to 6x range.
+The table below provides a general overview of EBITDA multiple ranges by sub-segment, though actual valuations are highly sensitive to specific business attributes, market dynamics, and deal structure.
+DealFlow's focus on off-market transactions aims to secure valuations that reflect true intrinsic value, unburdened by auction dynamics.

 Sub-SegmentTypical EBITDA Multiple Range